exercism/python/exercises/practice/collatz-conjecture/.approaches/introduction.md

 ## Approach: Ternary operator

-In this approach we use the ternary operator.
+In this approach we replace the `if/else` multi-line construction with a [conditional expression][conditional-expression], sometimes called a _ternary operator_.
-It allows us to write a one-line if and else statement.
-This makes the code more concise.
+This syntax allows us to write a one-line `if/ else` check, making the code more concise.

 ```python
 def steps(number):